cewing/codefellows_f2_python/source/session03.rst

 Put your main interaction into an ``if __name__ == '__main__'`` block.

 Finally, use only functions and the basic Python data types you've learned about so far.
-There is no need to go any farther that that for this assignment.
+There is no need to go any farther than that for this assignment.

 .. nextslide:: Submission

-As always, put the new file in your student directory and add it to your clone early.
+As always, put the new file in your student directory in a ``session03`` directory, and add it to your clone early.
 Make frequent commits with good, clear messages about what you are doing and why.

 When you are done, push your changes and make a pull request.